Student Organizations

 Advisors: Lindsey Sanford, ldsanfo1@olemiss.edu and Chris Tollison, catollis@olemiss.edu

 UM-Tupelo Student Ambassadors are chosen based on student involvement, grades, character, and passion for the University of Mississippi.
 As representatives for UM-Tupelo, student ambassadors participate in activities on campus and in the community.
 Student ambassadors are a vital asset to the UM-Tupelo campus communications team.
-If you are interested in becoming an ambassador for the 2019-2020 academic year, please complete an application in the UM-Tupelo office.
+If you are interested in becoming an ambassador for the upcoming academic year, please complete an application in the UM-Tupelo office.
 There is a $250 semester scholarship available.